 Jennifer: The global uptick in M&A that Graham and Marie describe can present regulatory challenges.
 Companies must evaluate the quality of the manufacturing operations in the organizations they acquire in order to ensure they meet FDA regulations.
 When the operations are located in geographies distant from the parent - like when a U.S. company purchases a target in Asia - this becomes more challenging.
-Overall, the globalization of the supply chain that has taken place over the last decade has resulted in increased efforts by the FDA to ensure that manufacturing operations.
+Overall, the globalization of the supply chain that has taken place over the last decade has resulted in increased efforts by the FDA to ensure that manufacturing operations outside the United States are commensurate with the standards applied to domestic operations.
 This appears to be part of a broader effort by the FDA to focus its enforcement resources on core public health issues, such as ensuring product quality.
 The FDA has a variety of regulatory enforcement tools that it can employ when it believes a company has systemic shortcomings in its manufacturing operations, and some are quite potent.
 This means that what may initially have seemed like a simple regulatory issue can become much more significant, sometimes having a material effect on a company's bottom line.